-Zonal versus nodal pricing
+4.5.3 Zonal versus nodal pricing

-The European market is based on dividing Europa into price zones with net transfer capacities (NTC) between the zones.
+As described above in section 4.5.1, the European market is based on dividing Europa into price zones with net transfer capacities (NTC) between the zones.
 The NTC values are estimated by the TSO's from power flow calculations.

 By reconfiguring the price zones according to the main grid constraints, it is expected that the deviations between market scheduling and the physical flows will be reduced.
 The trend in Europe is to improve the zonal approach along this line.